 Can you have more than one ISA?

 Can I invest in more than one isa?Individual Savings Accounts (ISAs) are a great way to build your savings using generous tax-free allowances.
 They come in many shapes and sizes and are designed to appeal to both the risk-averse saver and the more adventurous investor.
 But, ISA rules can be complicated and new rules mean things are changing in the ISA world.
-So read on to find out what type of ISAs are available to you and how you can go about making use of them.
+In this article, we explain what type of ISAs are available as well as how many ISAs you can pay into in a single tax year.

 Can I invest in more than one ISA?